gokulmInfy/m2x-launchpad-energia/README.md

    **NOTE**: If you cloned the jsonlite library, there will be 3 folders named jsonlite:
    * `jsonlite`: the repo folder
    * `jsonlite/jsonlite`: the un-flattened jsonlite source folder
-   * `jsonlite/amalgamated/jsonlite`: the flattened jsonlite source for arduino
+   * `jsonlite/amalgamated/jsonlite`: the flattened jsonlite source

    The last one here should be the one to use, the first 2 won't work!
 3. Use the instructions outlined in Step 2 above to import the `M2XStreamClient` library in the current folder.